When life events, illness, and even injury get in the way of your training, Coach Chad Timmerman shares his advice to help you get back on track.

 Adjusting your training plan following time off boils down to two things: How much time you’ve missed and what derailed your training to begin with.

-Athletes who miss seven, even 10 days of training can often resume training exactly where they left off in their training plan.
+Athletes who miss up to seven, even 10 days of training can often resume training exactly where they left off in their training plan.

 With that general rule aside, athletes will need to be mindful of which phase of the training process — Base, Build or Specialty — they’re in when deciding how to adjust their plan.
 The Build and Specialty phases of training often include more intensity than the Base phase, making it harder for athletes to resume training exactly where they left off before their break.
 Therefore, time off training in the Build or Specialty phase may require a reduction in one form or another: either a shorter version of your plan’s scheduled workout or maybe even cutting that workout short.